Tuesday, November 15, 2011

 He went on to say, "It is important that we take advantage of the EU Quality Products Scheme; to date Ireland has not sufficiently exploited this opportunity, this is a positive step forward, I would encourage producers of regional products to discuss possible applications with my Department".

-You can read the actual Specification Document for the Waterford Blaa, HERE.
+You can read the actual Technical Specification Document for the Protected Geographical Indication (PGI status) of the Waterford Blaa HERE.

 The PGI scheme protects particular product names that are linked to a particular territory or to a production method.
 The products themselves do not have to be unique, yet the applications must show how the characteristics of the region - topographic, reputation, natural resources - have an impact on the characteristics of the product.